nylki/PartySim/README.md

 PartySim
 ========

-This simulation, written in processing, simulates a party. the table represents a common meeting place, like a barTable which generally attracts guests.
+This is a simple simulation of group dynamics. the table represents a common meeting place, like a bar or food table which generally attracts guests.
 Each person likes to be in a certain distance to any of the other guests, which results in dynamic movements of the guests.